Hedonic Prices and Quality Adjusted Price Indices Powered by AI: AI-Based Hedonic Price Models and Price Indices for Apparel

 Figure \ref{fig_r2apparel} also presents the month-to-month performance of the various models.
-The out-of-sample $R^2$ for the best multi-task NN model ranges between $80\%$ to $90\%$.
-Multi-task NN uniformly dominates singe-task NNs, which in turn uniformly dominate boosted tree models and uniformly dominate linear models.
-The BERT-based multi-task NN nearly uniformly outperforms ELMO-based multi-task NN, although the performance of the two models is generally similar.\footnote{ELMO is a large language model based on recursive neural network architecture.
-Even though it does not utilize transformer architecture, it performs nearly as well as BERT.
-We review details of ELMO in the Appendix.}
+The out-of-sample $R^2$ for the best multi-task neural network model ranges between $80\%$ to $90\%$.
+Multi-task neural networks (NNs) uniformly dominate single-task NNs, which in turn uniformly dominate boosted tree models and linear models.
+We also contrast the performance of BERT-based embeddings of the product description, $W$, with an alternative embedding of the product description produced using the ELMO network\footnote{ELMO is a large language model based upon a recursive neural network architecture.
+Although it does not use the modern transformer architecture, it performs nearly as well as BERT in our setting.
+We review details of ELMO in Appendix \ref{appendix:text-embeddings}} The BERT-based multi-task NN almost always outperforms the ELMO-based multi-task NN, although the difference in performance is relatively small.

-The performance of the best models is better at the beginning of the studied period and worsens at the end of the period, perhaps partly due to the increasing variety and number of products being transacted (this is shown in Figure \ref{fig:growthproducts}).
-It is worth mentioning that the out-of-sample $R^2$ agrees with validation $R^2$ we obtained in training (not reported), which is reflective of our training approach that assures that no overfitting happens: we make sure that the training $R^2$ and the validation $R^2$ are very close.
+A limitation the multi-task model in comparison to single-task models, however, is that it requires retraining the full model as new data becomes available over time.
+Moreover, the performance of the best multi-task models is best at the beginning of the studied period and worsens over time, possibly due to the increasing variety and number of products being transacted (shown in Figure \ref{fig:growthproducts}).
+It is worth mentioning that the out-of-sample $R^2$ agrees with validation $R^2$ we obtained in training (not reported), which suggests that our training approach successfully limits overfitting.

-\subsection{Examples of hits and misses}
+\subsubsection{Examples of hits and misses}